(also see “Varmint Hunter” July 1999 magazine article)

 The representation in figure 1 enables one to visualize the line of sight axis in relationship to the bore axis.
-Because your eye is the point of reference, when a rifle is unintentionally canted the line of sight becomes your axis of rotation.
+Because your eye is the point of reference when a rifle has unintentionally canted the line of sight becomes your axis of rotation.
 Cant error is generated when the barrel axis rotates out of the vertical plane (Plane 1 in figure 2), around the line of sight axis in either a clockwise or a counter-clockwise rotation.
 The following figures illustrate how cant will affect the impact of the projectile.

 Figure 2, shows an isometric view of Figure 1 with a target at the far end.
 The relationship between the scope and the barrel does not change when we cant the rifle.

 Figure 2 shows the cant hold which is rotated 20° counter-clockwise from the vertical hold.
-This results in the cant trajectory, which shares the line of sight with the vertical hold but the path of the projectile alters from the vertical hold.
+This results in the cant trajectory, which shares the line of a red dot sight with the vertical hold but the path of the projectile alters from the vertical hold.
 The cant error shows up at the impact point.
 The cant error is due to gravity and barrel rotation.
 The impact point in this case is low and left of the center of the target.